Kapilbhaskar5060/yowsup/README.md

 ## See also

-During maintenance of yowsup, several projects have been spawned out in order to support different features that get introduced by WhatsApp.
+During maintenance of rows up, several projects have been spawned out to support different features that get introduced by WhatsApp.
 Some of those features are not necessarily exclusive to WhatsApp and therefore it only made sense to maintain some parts as standalone projects: